 and

 The second equation deals with the deviations from the total dark energy pressure along different spatial directions.
-According to eqn. \eqref{eq:19}, the behaviour of $\rho_d$ is controlled by the deviation free part of EoS parameter of dark energy i.e $\rho_d=\rho_{d0} a^{-3(\omega_d+1)}$, where $\rho_{d0}$ is the dark energy density at the present epoch.
+According to eqn. \eqref{eq:19}, the behaviour of $\rho_d$ depends the deviation free part of dark energy EoS parameter $\omega$: $\rho_d=\rho_{d0} a^{-3(\omega_d+1)}$.
+At the present epoch, $\rho_{d}$ reduces to be $\rho_{d0}$.